ImportImport bruce Wed, 05/02/2007 - 15:42

 IPC has defined several types of via protection in the IPC-4761 standard.
 In order to specify which holes should be protected, a separate layer showing the holes to be filled should be added to the board.
 This layer may be imported as a separate Gerber file, or it may be generated from the existing drill file(s).

-If your CAD system has generated a Gerber file with the via holes to be protected or press fit, link that file to the Tented vias, Plugged vias, Filled vias, Capped vias or Press-fit holes layer in the Additional layers submenu.
+If your CAD system has generated a Gerber file with the via holes to be protected, press fit or countersunk; link that file to the Tented vias, Plugged vias, Filled vias, Capped vias, Press-fit holes or Countersink layer in the Additional layers submenu.

-If you do not have such a Gerber file available, a via protection or press-fit layer may be created by specifying the via protection for one or more tools in a drill file.
-This is done by right-clicking on a tool in the Drill tools pane and choosing press-fit or the desired type of via protection.
+If you do not have such a Gerber file available, a via protection, press-fit or countersink layer may be created by specifying the via protection for one or more tools in a drill file.
+This is done by right-clicking on a tool in the Drill tools pane and choosing press-fit, countersink or the desired type of via protection.

 To remove via protection from a tool, right-click on the tool and choose Remove via protection.